russellromney/brain-plasma/README.md

 If `namespace='all'`, then it gives the list of all the names in all the available namespaces.

+Use `'name' in brain` as a shortcut for checking if a name is known.

 `Brain.ids()`

-Get a list of all the plasma.ObjectIDs that brain knows the name of
+Get a list of all the plasma.ObjectID instances that brain knows the name of.

 `Brain.knowledge()`